crxunch/CrabCracker/README.md

 clasher (or, the Command Line hASH crackER) is a bare-bones password cracking tool written in Rust.

-clasher is currently in the very first stage of production and while it can crack password hashes, it is limited by the following:
+clasher is currently in the first stage of production, and while it can crack password hashes, it is limited by the fact that it does not yet support multi-threading.

-1. It only supports NTLM and SHA256 hashing.
-2. It does not support multi-threading.

 clasher is soon to have the following improvements:

-1. Support for multiple hashing algorithms.
-2. Multi-threading.
+1. Multi-threading.
-3. Hashlist parsing:
+2. Hashlist parsing:
     1. Organize hashlist by frequency (most often occurring hashes move to front of list).
     2. Remove duplicate hashes.
     3. Automatically parse `/etc/shadow` files.
-4. Support for output files.
+3. Support for output files.

 ## Usage